Why Storytelling?

 As you can read in the adjoining texts:

-• Stories make the abstract real and tangible.
+- Stories make the abstract real and tangible.

-Thus, stories can give meaning to abstract core values, an abstract strategic objective or an abstract vision and bring them to life;
+Thus, stories can give meaning to abstract core values, an abstract strategic objective or an abstract vision and bring them to life; - stories have a huge capacity to connect.

-Hence, stories can connect employees strongly to their organization and its objectives (employee engagement); they can help leaders to develop deep and meaningful connections with their employees (inspiring leadership); they can help to build strong connections between the outside world and the inner world of an organization (alignment), etc;
+Hence, stories can connect employees strongly to their organization and its objectives (employee engagement); they can help leaders to develop deep and meaningful connections with their employees (inspiring leadership); they can help to build strong connections between the outside world and the inner world of an organization (alignment), etc; - stories are very compelling.

-So, stories can get employees to connect with (change) objectives, win clients for an organization’s products and services or put entrepreneurs and companies firmly on the map;
+So, stories can get employees to connect with (change) objectives, win clients for an organization’s products and services or put entrepreneurs and companies firmly on the map; - stories help us to remember, learn and share knowledge.

-So, stories play an essential role in training, education and knowledge management;
+So, stories play an essential role in training, education and knowledge management; - stories are about humans.

 So, wherever people matter, stories matter;

 Stories are told everywhere and by everyone.
 Those who listen to the stories gain valuable insight into experiences, perceptions and emotions of people: the undercurrent.
-Therefore, storylistening is at least as important as storytelling That’s why we believe storylistening should always preceed storytelling.
+Therefore, storylistening is at least as important as storytelling.
+That’s why we believe storylistening should always preceed storytelling.

 We’re proud our most recent book on Storylistening is selected to be among the top-5 managementbooks of 2021 in The Netherlands!